CartoDB/torque/doc/API.md

 ## L.TorqueLayer(options)

-The core class of the Torque library - it is used to create a torque layer with custom settings.
+One of two core classes for the Torque library - it is used to create an animated torque layer with custom settings.

 ### Usage example